ryanyxw/llm-decouple/README.md

 bash figure2/train_olmo_continual.sh
 ```

-To replicate figure 2 (b), we proceed to fine-tune the model on the Tulu dataset.
+To replicate figure 2 (b), we proceed to fine-tune each partition-mode model variant on the Tulu dataset.
 First, convert the checkpoints to hf format.
 Then, follow the instructions in the file `open-instruct/README.md` to set up the Open-Instruct environment.
 Finally, execute the training.

 ```bash
 bash convert_to_hf.sh # convert the Olmo checkpoint to hf format